esp32-timers

 Timer Initialization

 First, the desired Timer must be initialized.
-This is done using the timerBegin() function, which takes the Timer number (0, 1, 2, etc.), the clock divisor, and whether the Timer resets after reaching the comparison value as arguments.
+This is done using the timerBegin() function which takes as arguments the Timer number (0, 1, 2, etc.), the clock divider, and whether the Timer resets after reaching the comparison value.

 Attach the Interrupt

-The interrupt handling function is attached to the Timer using timerAttachInterrupt().
+The interrupt handler function is attached to the Timer using timerAttachInterrupt().
 This function sets which function will be executed when the Timer reaches the comparison value.

-With timerAlarmWrite(), the value to which the Timer must count before generating an interrupt or executing an action is set.
+With timerAlarmWrite(), the value the Timer must count to before generating an interrupt or executing an action is set.

 Enable the Timer